This post contains paid and/or affiliate links. I make a small commission at no extra cost to you. Please see our Privacy Policy.

 Practicing Lectio Divina in a Group

-During this time, we write down our answers to reflection questions, allowing us to explore the depths of the passage further.
-In our shared reflection, we focus on the word or phrase that caught our attention during the first reading, sharing it without comment.
-This allows us to honor each individual’s experience and insights.
+In our shared reflection, we focus on the word or phrase that caught our attention.
+We share it without comment, honoring each person’s experience and insights.

-In the third reflection, we delve even deeper into the passage, considering what God is inviting us to be or how He is inviting us to change.
-Through these shared responses, we gain new perspectives and find support and encouragement in our spiritual journeys.
+In the third reflection, we dive deeper into the passage.
+We think about what God is inviting us to be or how He is inviting us to change.

 Historical Background of Lectio Divina